dac514/sux0r/trunk/sux0r2/supplemental/iis_web_pi/README.txt

    isn't enough.
 You will eventually run into an issue where you can't view large photos.
 Not sure what is going on here.
 If you manually set the permissions so that "Users" can "Modify" then it works.

+4) chnage 'iisdbuser' stuff in config to more generic implementation